kamranahmedse/developer-roadmap/src/data/roadmaps/docker/content/102-installation-setup/100-docker-desktop.md

 # Docker Desktop

 Docker Desktop is an easy-to-install application that enables developers to quickly set up a Docker environment on their desktop machines.
-It is available for both Windows and macOS operating systems.
-Docker Desktop is designed to simplify the process of managing and running Docker containers, providing a user-friendly interface and seamless integration with the host operating system.
+It is available for Windows, macOS and Linux operating systems.
+Designed with a graphical interface, Docker Desktop simplifies the process of managing and running Docker containers, providing a user-friendly experience and seamless integration with the host operating system.

 Learn more from the following resources: